ibm-cloud-docs/FileStorage/brocade-vrouter-vyatta-set-guide-vmware-environments-endurance-or-performance-storage.md

 Your VLANs should now be routed via the Brocade vRouter (Vyatta).
 If you notice that communication is hindered between two zones, bypass the particular VLAN(s) in question and check your Brocade vRouter (Vyatta) settings.

-You should now have a working single-site VMware environment secured by a Brocade vRouter (Vyatta) within {{site.data.keyword.BluSoftlayer_full)}.
+You should now have a working single-site VMware environment secured by a Brocade vRouter (Vyatta) within {{site.data.keyword.BluSoftlayer_full}}.